The Shady Side Of Tucker Carlson

 Tucker Carlson called CNN's Brooke Baldwin 'some airhead'

-Bill de Blasio probably isn't getting Tucker Carlson's vote
+Bill de Blasio probably didn't get Tucker Carlson's vote

-During the coronavirus outbreak in New York City, Mayor Bill de Blasio had some harsh words for a crowd of Hasidic residents in Brooklyn, who gathered for the funeral of a rabbi who died of COVID-19 complications.
+During the coronavirus outbreak in New York City, then-Mayor Bill de Blasio had some harsh words for a crowd of Hasidic residents in Brooklyn, who gathered for the funeral of a rabbi who died of COVID-19 complications in April 2020.
 "My message to the Jewish community, and all communities, is this simple: the time for warnings has passed," de Blasio tweeted.
 "I have instructed the NYPD to proceed immediately to summons or even arrest those who gather in large groups.
 This is about stopping this disease and saving lives.
 Period."

-Barron continued blasting the mayor, saying "he thinks he's FDR giving fireside chats."
-Carlson more than agreed, saying he's "sure [de Blasio] is smoking a ton of weed," and describing his ideas as "mediocre, dumb, and incompetent."
+Barron continued blasting the mayor, alleging, "He thinks he's FDR giving fireside chats."
+Carlson more than agreed, claiming he's "sure [de Blasio] is smoking a ton of weed," and describing his ideas as "mediocre, dumb, and incompetent."
 Tell us how you really feel, Tucker.

 Tucker Carlson called white supremacy a 'hoax'

-In the wake of the 2019 anti-immigrant El Paso mass shooting (perpetrated by a gunman who warned of a "Hispanic invasion") that left 23 people dead and more than two dozen injured, President Trump gave a speech condemning "racism, bigotry, and white supremacy" (via The Washington Post).
+In the wake of the 2019 anti-immigrant El Paso mass shooting (perpetrated by a gunman who warned of an alleged "Hispanic invasion") that left 23 people dead and more than two dozen injured, then-President Donald Trump gave a speech condemning "racism, bigotry, and white supremacy" (via The Washington Post).

-Tucker Carlson dismissed Trump's idea that white supremacy was to blame and suggested the term was a political ploy being used by Democrats.
-"It's actually not a real problem in America," Carlson said during an August 2019 segment of his show, adding, "This is a hoax, just like the Russia hoax.
+Tucker Carlson dismissed Trump's idea that white supremacy was to blame, however, and suggested the term was a political ploy being used by Democrats.
+"It's actually not a real problem in America," Carlson alleged during an August 2019 segment of his show, adding, "This is a hoax, just like the Russia hoax.
 It's a conspiracy theory used to divide the country and keep a hold on power."
-Not only does Carlson believe that white supremacy isn't a real problem, but he also stated that in order to commit a hate crime the person had to belong to an organization that spews white supremacist beliefs.
+Not only does Carlson believe that white supremacy isn't a real problem, but he also alleged that, in order to commit a hate crime, the person had to belong to an organization that spews white supremacist beliefs.
 "If you were to assemble a list, a hierarchy of concerns, of problems this country faces, where would white supremacy be on the list?
 Right up there with Russia, probably," he continued.
 "The combined membership of every white supremacist organization in this country would be able to fit inside a college football stadium."

 A few months later, The New York Times ran a story citing FBI crime statistics that indicated right-wing hate crime violence reached a 16-year high in 2018.
 So, Carlson promptly went on the air to amend his statements, right?
 Guess again.